sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

     lateral inhibition using horseshoe crabs.
     [Explanation]

-The OLX (open learning XML) markup for this example problem follows.
+The open learning XML (OLX) markup for this example problem follows.

 .. code-block:: xml